olusolaDav/UIUX-Task-Dashboard/README.md

 ![Expanded Sidebar on iPhone 12pro screen](https://i.ibb.co/9sySnyg/mobile-button.png)
 *Expanded Sidebar on iPhone 12pro screen*

-### Routes for the all the navigations on the sidebar and created a dynamic demo page for each of the routes.
+### Created Routes for the all the navigations on the sidebar and dynamic demo page for each of the routes.
 ![Home page "dashboard routes"](https://i.ibb.co/XDFC6Jf/homepage.png) *Home page "dashboard routes"*